ginanasseri/PhysicsCompiler/README.md

 data: {}
 ```

-### User Manual
+### User Manual (user\_manual.pdf)
-- Input values for specifying a physics/stats problem are detailed here.
+- Provides instructions on how to write input file and fill in each line to define your problem, choose equations, and specify parameter values/data.
-- Sample problems are provided with input files provided in the demo directory along with input files with grammar, syntax errors, and insufficient data to demonstrate error output.
+- Includes sample problems.
+Corresponding input files are available in the `demo/` directory, including cases with grammar/syntax errors and insufficient data to demonstrate error handling.

 ## Usage
-1. Activate Virtual environment (must be using Linux/MacOS): `source venv/bin/activate`
-2. Use `make` to generate the `physwiz` executable.
+1. Run `make` to generate the `physwiz` executable.
-3. See Physics Solution Generator User Manual for instructions on input format
+2. See User Manual for input format instructions.
-4. Use `./physwiz your_problem.phys` to generate solution, replacing `your_problem.phys` with your input file.
+3. Execute `./physwiz your_problem.phys`, replacing `your_problem.phys` with your input file.

-A Python script with the same name as your input file will be generated and executed, and the solution is printed to output, any requested graphical solutions are saved as images.
+A Python script, named after your input file, is generated and executed.
+The numerical solution is printed, and any requested graphical solutions are saved as images.

+### Requirements
+Python libraries:`scipy`, `numpy`, `pandas`, `matplotlib`

-**Note:** If using MacOS and Flex error encountered, it is recommended to use a Linux environment.
-A Vagrantfile is included in the repo which can be used (requires Vagrant and virtual machine software such as VirtualBox).
+**Note:** If using macOS and encountering Flex-related errors, it is recommended to use a Linux environment.
+A `Vagrantfile` is included in the repo for this purpose (requires Vagrant and a virtual machine host such as VirtualBox).

+---

 ## Directory Structure
 - demo/